Ruby Allen: Departure

-Reintroduction
+Reintroduction (2018)

 Lytton's return to the series was announced on 18 July 2018, twelve years after her departure.
 Lytton began filming again in Summer 2018 and Ruby returned later in the year.
 While most of Ruby's return details were embargoed, it was confirmed that Ruby would reconcile with Stacey upon her return.
 John Yorke, the show's executive consultant, approached Lytton with a return, and she quickly accepted the offer.
 Lytton expressed her excitement to reprise the role and explore the character.
 She commented, "We last saw her twelve years ago as a young girl and now she is returning as a woman with scope for major change and some brilliantly challenging storylines."
 Yorke expressed his delight at Ruby's return and described the character as "much more mature and confident".

 Further details about Ruby's reintroduction were released on 11 September.
 It was revealed that Ruby would anonymously contact Stacey and arrange to meet her at the E20 nightclub, leaving Stacey stunned when she realises that she is meeting Ruby.
 Lytton thought that while it appears that she is visiting a friend as she passes Walford, Ruby is actually "quite lonely".
 She commented, "I think it's a thing of going back to what she knows and recreating that friendship with her old friend."
 Stacey wants to reestablish a friendship with Ruby and prepares for their night out.
 Lytton hoped that her and Turner's bond came across well on screen and confirmed that they would recommence the friendship started in her first stint.
 She added that it was "surreal" to reprise the role and described the character as "older and more confident" following her reintroduction.
 Ruby returns in episode 5779, first broadcast on 18 September.

-Lytton revealed that she was shocked to be asked back to EastEnders after such a long time, and told Metro UK, "In my head, obviously I’d always have loved to go back to the show because it was where I started out, but it had been so long that it was never an option in my head anymore [...]
+Lytton revealed that she was shocked to be asked back to EastEnders after such a long time, and told Metro UK, "In my head, obviously I'd always have loved to go back to the show because it was where I started out, but it had been so long that it was never an option in my head anymore [...]
 I genuinely never thought about it being an option, especially because my dad had died in the show."